mako-framework/docs/02_routing_and_controllers/01_routing.md

 > Note that if you use unnamed parameters then you'll have to use numeric keys to access the parameters in the middleware class.

-If you have middleware that you want to assign to all your routes then you can set them as global in the ```app/routing/middleware.php``` config file.
+If you have middleware that you want to assign to all your routes then you can set them as global.

 	$dispatcher->setMiddlewareAsGlobal(['cache']);